 Another challenge was the size of data for each architecture.
 Each Chinese classical architecture has hundreds of roof tiles and the same number of wood beams below the roof.
 Even using instances instead of copies, these tiles and beams still more than triple the architecture's data size.
 It would be nice if Alias|Wavefront had a good displacement map algorithm to create them using texture mapping instead of real geometry ( Figure 5).

-Interior furnishings.
+Landscape.
+For the digital models, we measured the garden sites one by one.
+Many building and pillar bases still exist and offer accurate data about the size and shape of each building.
+Satellite and aerial survey data, combined with on-site measurement and description material, provide close-to-original data on the landscape.Interior furnishings.
 Yuan Ming Yuan contained millions of pieces of decorative furniture.
 Most were intricate and detailed.
 We spent much time modeling these objects because we didn't want to lose the most important part—the details.
 With good 2D paint and texture-mapping tools, we were able to create some impressive art objects to furnish Yuan Ming Yuan ( Figure 6).

-Human figures and clothes.
+We could have used 3D scanners to scan some existing objects for texture and geometry.
+However, then we would have difficulty reconstructing them in a way that would look comparable.Human figures and clothes.
 We experienced great difficulty in character modeling and animation.
 Realistic human models have always been on the front edge of computer graphics research and remain a difficult problem to solve.
 Realistic facial modeling and expressions are even more difficult to achieve.

 Emperors and empresses in Yuan Ming Yuan wore costumes with detailed texture and patterns that matched their status.
 Human models wore the costumes during the animation process.
 However, this proved difficult because when the model changed positions, the position of the clothes shifted ( Figure 7).